EPCCed/fulhame-docs/user_guide/connect.rst

 (and confirm) a permanent password, of your choosing.
 The option '-X' following the ssh command allows for X11 forwarding over the connection.

-After connecting to hydra-vpn, connect to NextgenIO by typing:
+After connecting to hydra-vpn, connect to Fulhame by typing:

 ::

-    ssh -X [username]@nextgenio-login1
+    ssh -X [username]@fulhame-login1

 Upon connecting, use the SAFE password and replace this with a password of choice.